 Tell your doctor if you notice any of the following and they worry you:

 pain or stiffness in the joints

 ringing in the ears

-blood or black bowel motions
+bloody or black tar-like bowel motions

 diarrhoea with blood, mucus, stomach pain and fever

-abdominal pain or stomach pain
+abdominal or stomach pain

 vomiting of blood or vomit that looks like coffee grounds